Steve-Fenton/stevefenton.co.uk/src/pages/blog/2015/08/send-a-notification-when-deployments-fail.md

 #{Octopus.Deployment.ErrorDetail}
 ```

 And the Run Condition:

 ```
-<pre class="prettyprint lang-plain_text">Failure: only run when a previous step failed
+Failure: only run when a previous step failed
 ```